zonashi/AI-Infra-Guard/README.md

 ## 📝 Contribution Guide

-One of A.I.G's core strengths is its rich and highly configurable plugin system.
-We welcome community contributions of high-quality plugins and features.
+The extensible plugin framework​​ serves as A.I.G's architectural cornerstone, inviting community innovation through Plugin and Feature contributions.​

 ### Plugin Contribution Rules
 1.  **Fingerprint Rules**: Add new YAML fingerprint files to the `data/fingerprints/` directory.
-2.  **Vulnerability Rules**: Add new vulnerability detection rules to the `data/vuln/` directory.
+2.  **Vulnerability Rules**: Add new vulnerability scan rules to the `data/vuln/` directory.
-3.  **MCP Plugins**: Add new MCP security detection rules to the `data/mcp/` directory.
+3.  **MCP Plugins**: Add new MCP security scan rules to the `data/mcp/` directory.
-4.  **Model Evaluation Datasets**: Add new model evaluation datasets to the `data/eval` directory.
+4.  **Jailbreak Evaluation Datasets**: Add new Jailbreak evaluation datasets to the `data/eval` directory.

 Please refer to the existing rule formats, create new files, and submit them via a Pull Request.